zumasys/docs/site/jbase/jbc/continue/README.md

 An example of use is as:

 ```
-FOR I = 1 TO 30
+FOR index = 1 TO 30
-    IF MOD(I,2) = 0  THEN CONTINUE
+    IF MOD(index,2) = 0  THEN CONTINUE
-    ELSE CRT I
+    ELSE CRT index
-NEXT I
+NEXT index
 ```

-The above example will execute the loop 30 times but will only print the value of I when I is a prime number.
+The above example will execute the loop 30 times but will only print the value of "index" when "index" is an odd number.

 See also: [BREAK](./../break), [EXIT](./../exit)